boutproject/BOUT-dev/manual/sphinx/user_docs/running_bout.rst

     pid: 17835

-which is useful for distinguishing multiple simulations running at the same time and, for example, stop one run if it starts misbehaving.
+which is useful for distinguishing multiple simulations running at the same time and, for example, to stop one run if it starts misbehaving.

 Next comes the compile-time options, which depend on how BOUT++ was configured (see :ref:`sec-compile-bout`)::